tespkg/enva-release/README.md

 1. It will require only very little changes to adopt to `envs` management flow
 1. It's a full featured & lightweight web server
+1. Will replace nginx with our own site service `s4` eventually